Question:

 Porn Addiction

-Porn addiction, also known as compulsive pornography use, is a subset of SLA that entails the compulsive consumption of pornography to the detriment of one’s physical, mental, and social well-being.
+Porn addiction, also known as pornography addiction or compulsive pornography use, is a subset of SLA that entails the compulsive consumption of pornography to the detriment of one’s physical, mental, and social well-being.

 Symptoms of porn addiction can include excessive time spent viewing pornography, difficulty in stopping or reducing use, and neglecting important responsibilities and relationships due to use.
 It can also lead to feelings of shame, guilt, and low self-esteem.